delaneyfogarty/hide-and-seek-from-scratch-/README.md

 7.)
 ACP.
 8.)
 Create handleGuess function that increments total guesses when a button is clicked and generates a # between 1-3.
 9.)
 ACP.
 10.)
-Update DOM to show correct cup img and reflect accurate wins, losses, and total element updates.
+Update DOM to show correct cup img (create a variable) and reflect accurate wins, losses, and total element updates.
 11.)
 ACP.
 12.)
 Set event listeners.
 13.)
 ACP.